scorelab/Webiu/src/components/Card/Card.md

 ## About the Card Component

 This is a resuasble component for the card built from scratch.
-It could be used to display important information seperated fro each other This Component is highly reusable and customizable via props
+It could be used to display important information seperated from each other This Component is highly reusable and customizable via props

 ## How to use the component